fmesqg/mesquita.xyz/index.md

 I work as a software engineer (or something along those lines).
 I am most interested in wealth: its distribution and the politics that go with it (well, and my own, if i'm being honest).

-Azorean first — living happily in exile in Lisbon.
+Azorean living happily in exile in Lisbon.

 ## Effective Altruism